kohler/hotcrp/devel/apidoc/users.md

 When no account is found, the response is `{"ok": true, "match": false}` with no profile fields.
 When one is found, its `email`, `given_name`, `family_name`, and `affiliation` are returned (plus `country` and `orcid` when set).
-Visibility still applies — a caller who may only see PC members will only match PC members.
+Visibility still applies—a caller who may only see PC members will only match PC members.

 Give `email` as a full or nearly-complete address; very short, non-email queries return no match.
 Supplying a submission `p` together with `potential_conflict=1`